 In the late 1960s the Capsers donated the museum to the Wisconsin Historical Society.
 In 1991, the endowment established by the Capsers provided the means to add the new Capser Center which is as it looks today.

 The Island is named after Madeleine Cadotte, daughter of Chief White Crane and wife of fur trader Michael Cadotte.
 The Ojibwe (Chippewa) and other native peoples made their home here for hundreds of years before European contact.
 Etienne Brule, a French explorer, visited Madeline Island about the same time as the Pilgrims landed at Plymouth Rock.
 About 1660, two explorer/fur traders, Groseilliers and Radisson, made their way to Chequamegon Bay.
 Five years later, Jesuit Father Claude Allouez and Father Jacques Marquette arrived.
 A mission was soon established at LaPointe, on Madeline Island.
 For the next 150 years it was an important outpost for French, British and American fur traders.

-The Apostle Islands and adjacent Chequamegon Bay became home to a host of settlers after the 1855 construction of the locks at Sault St. Marie, Michigan, opened up the Lake Superior country.
-Like Native American inhabitants before them, the new settlers found water transportation routes to be most convenient.
-Passenger and freight ferries began crisscrossing the Bay between communities.
-The eventual development of rail and road systems led to the disappearance of all ferry boats except those providing the connecting link between Bayfield and LaPointe, on Madeline Island.
-Ferries have run for nearly a century and a half between these two communities.
-Early sailing ferries gave way to steamers, then to gas and diesel boats – finally making the marked changes in structural design necessary for transporting vehicles in the 20th century.
+After the 1855 construction of the locks at Sault St. Marie, Michigan, Lake Superior country was opened.
+The eventual development of rail and road systems led to the disappearance of all ferry boats except those connecting Bayfield and the Island.
+Ferries have run for nearly a century and a half here, with early sailing ferries giving way finally to gas and diesel boats making for modern transportation.